 Read YAML input file in BASH, C/C++ and Python

 YAML is a data input format designed for easy readability and machine parsing.
-Although structured similar as JSON and XML, YAML is more verbose.
+It serves the same role as JSON and XML, but is more human-readable and typically less verbose (no closing tags or heavy punctuation).
 In this post, we will see how to read a YAML file in Bash, C/C++ and Python.

 Create a simple YAML file